Krystalmingming/IRDM-2016-group-project-at-UCL-sentiment-analysis/README.md

 The folder “Sentiment analysis_NB_ME_SVM_Word2Vec” contains three python files implementing the Naïve Bayes model, Max Entropy Model, Support Vector Model and Word2Vec model.

+The folder "LSTM and GRU" contains the python files implementing the LSTM and GRU models.
+It also contains the python file to convert the timestamp into real date.

 The file "sentiment_prediction_result.txt" contains the prediction result of twitter sentiment using our best model Max Entropy Classifier.